Alexander Cameron Rutherford: First legislature and regional tensions

 One of the most contentious issues facing the newly elected government was the decision of the province's capital city.
 The federal legislation creating the province had fixed Edmonton as the provisional capital, much to the chagrin of Calgary.
 Neither party had taken a position on the divisive question during the campaign, but selecting a permanent capital was high on the list of the new legislature's orders of business.
 Calgary's case was made most enthusiastically by Minister of Public Works Cushing, Edmonton's by Attorney-General Cross.
 Banff and Red Deer were also possibilities, but motions to select each failed to find seconders.
 In the end, Edmonton was designated by a vote of sixteen members, including Rutherford, to eight.

-A personal priority of Rutherford had been the establishment of a university.
+Rutherford personally prioritized the establishment of a provincial university.
 Though the Edmonton Bulletin opined that it would be unfair "that the people of the Province should be taxed for the special benefit of four per cent that they may be able to attach the cognomen of B.A. or M.A. to their names and flaunt the vanity of such over the taxpayer, who has to pay for it," Rutherford proceeded quickly.
-He was concerned that delay might result in the creation of denominational colleges, striking a blow to his dream of a high-quality nonsectarian system of postsecondary education.
-A bill establishing the university was passed by the legislature but left the government to decide the location.
-Calgary felt that having lost the fight to be provincial capital, it could expect the university to be established there, and it was not pleased when, a year late the government announced the founding of the University of Alberta in Rutherford's hometown, Strathcona.
+He was concerned that delay might result in the creation of denominational colleges, striking a blow to his dream of a high-quality nonsectarian system of postsecondary education in the province.
+The legislature passed a bill establishing the university but left the location still undecided.
+Many in Calgary felt that having lost the fight to be provincial capital, it could expect the university to be established there, and it was not pleased when, a year late the government announced the founding of the University of Alberta in Rutherford's hometown, Strathcona.